bchung2017/AR_Product_Exhibit/README.md

 -Move around either physically or using a d-pad
 -Gaze at an AR product to show a menu with more information
 -Tap the screen to interact with AR menus
--Gaze at the spots on the floor to quickly teleport

 <p align="center">